maxdeviant/purlin/README.md

 ## Usage

-To get started with Purlin you'll want to install it as a `devDependency`:
+To get started with Purlin you'll want to install it as a dev dependency:

 #### Yarn